 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met N/A N/A N/A 2.
-Staff Standards met N/A N/A N/A 3.
+Governance Standards met 1.8 Good practice Team members know how to protect the safety of vulnerable people.
+The pharmacy acts quickly to escalate any concerns it identifies.
+2. Staff Standards met N/A N/A N/A 3.
 Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A